From fish skin to skin substitute

 Kerecis has been awarded multiple patents protecting the core technology in the U.S. and other countries, and several more applications are pending.
 Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property so that revenue from manufacturing and licensing activities can be maximized over the invention’s lifetime.

-The acellular fish skin graft is derived from decellularized Icelandic codfish skin.
-Its protein composition closely resembles that of human skin and the porous microstructure provides a scaffold for efficient ingrowth of dermal cells and capillaries.
-In addition, the FDA-cleared graft is uniquely rich in the polyunsaturated Omega3 fatty acids EPA and DHA, which are known for their anti-inflammatory properties.
+The fish skin’s protein composition closely resembles that of human skin and the porous microstructure provides a scaffold for efficient ingrowth of dermal cells and capillaries.
+In addition, fish skin is uniquely rich in the polyunsaturated Omega3 fatty acids EPA and DHA, which are known for their anti-inflammatory properties.
 Significant biological activity has been demonstrated [3, 4].
-Kerecis Omega3 fish skin does not elicit an immune response since the major antigenic components present within cell membranes are removed during processing.

 1. Harris WS, Mozaffarian D, Lefevre M, Toner CD, Colombo J, et al. Towards establishing dietary reference intakes for eicosapentaenoic and docosahexaenoic acids.
 J Nutr.
 2009;139:804S-819S.